juju/docs/src/en/developer-resources.md

 # Writing charms that use resources

-Many services require binary resources in order to be installed.
-While it is possible for a charm to download the software from the package repositories, or other locations, some charms may be deployed network restricted environments that do not allow access to the Internet.
+Many applications require binary resources in order to be installed.
+While it is possible for a charm to download the software from the package repositories, or other locations, some charms may be deployed network restricted environments that do not allow access to all areas of the Internet.

 Starting with version 2 of Juju, users can upload resources to the controller that charms can download.
-This is useful for Juju models in restrictive network environments and when you want to careful control the versions of software you deploy.
+This is useful for Juju models in restrictive network environments and when you want to control the versions of software that is deployed.

 # How it works

 ## Developing a charm with resources

-Charm developers can add a `resources` key to the metadata.yaml file to define one or more resources.
+Charm developers can add a `resources` key to the  `metadata.yaml` file to define one or more resources.

 ```yaml
 resources: